Support for Your Students and Courses

 1. Approximately 15 minutes to introduce students to the Writing Center and how we can help them.
 We try to connect to an upcoming assignment if you have one due soon.

 2. Approximately 30-60 minutes to introduce a more in-depth writing concept.
-Examples from last semester include use of evidence and analysis of that evidence, crafting strong body paragraphs, and creating a clear introduction with a powerful thesis statement.
+Examples from last semester include use of evidence and analysis of that evidence, attributing work through paraphrasing, summary, and direct quotations, and creating a clear introduction with a powerful thesis statement.

 Writing Videos and Handouts

-We offer a variety of accessible videos on our YouTube channel and we upload new content regularly.
-We also offer many accessible writing handouts on our homepage (scroll to the bottom) and we add new handouts there each semester, too.
+We offer a variety of accessible (closed-captioned) videos on our YouTube channel and we upload new content regularly.
+We also offer many accessible writing handouts on our homepage (scroll to the bottom), adding new handouts each semester.
 Please feel free to use these materials as you see fit.
-Questions about them can be directed to Anna at scanlon1@kenyon.edu
+Questions about them or suggestions for new handouts can be directed to Anna at scanlon1@kenyon.edu

 Liaison Program

 Do you feel like you have a longer written assignment that you wish your students could get the same tutor’s perspective on (perhaps even a tutor you once taught the same assignment to)?
-Our liaison program is a great way to make that connection by having a specific writing tutor assigned to your course for the semester!
+Do you think your students could benefit from more course-specific support in your class?
+Our liaison program is a great way to make that connection by having one writing tutor assigned to your course for the entire semester!
+They'll meet with your students, offer insight based on context and writing, and you can add them to your course website or Moodle to embed them in your lessons.
 To request a liaison, please use this Google form.
-Full consideration will be given to those individuals who request a Spring 2024 liaison before 5 p.m. on Friday, December 1, 2023.
+Full consideration will be given to those individuals who request a Fall 2024 liaison before 5 p.m. on Thursday, August 1, 2024.

 Required or Incentivized Appointments

 We support your offering extra incentives (like partial credit returned for a missed peer review) if a student comes to the writing center.
-If you do require or incentivize, we just ask that when the students sign up, they provide their professor’s email address so we can confirm that the student attended the appointment.
-That fact is specified on the appointment form.
+If you do require or incentivize, we just ask that when the students sign up, they fill out a form with their tutor to confirm that they attended the appointment.
+That fact is specified to the student when they sign up as well.

 Kenyon Writes

 For students who would like more structure and accountability with their writing assignments, we offer Kenyon Writes — a weekly or biweekly program in which they meet with the same tutor for check ins on their work.
+We encourage this program particularly for first years and for those students who are working on longer pieces (like Comps or senior honors projects).
 Staff and faculty can refer students for this program at any point in the semester using this Google form.
 Students can also nominate themselves for this program using the same form.

 Conversation Partners

-For students for whom English is not their first or home language who would like practice speaking in a low stakes, non judgmental environment, we offer Conversation Partners to talk with a tutor, to ask questions, and to share lived experiences if they so choose.
+Students for whom English is not their first or home language and would like practice speaking in a low stakes, non judgmental environment, can enroll in our Conversation Partners program to talk with a tutor, to ask questions, and to share lived experiences if they so choose.
 They can sign up using this Google form which covers a variety of specifics regarding how tutors can assist non-native speakers.
+Staff and faculty can also recommend students for this program.

 Support for Faculty and Staff